 Remember, the broker is unlicensed – they’re in on the scam too.
 The creator of the Immediate Edge system & the broker that you’re recommended to deposit with are both in cahoots on the whole thing together.

-They just want to squeeze you of as much cash as possible, which brings me onto…
+They just want to squeeze as much cash out of you as possible, which brings me onto…

 The Dragons’ Den Feature